-“I would also recommend to carry a power bank on long rides to support your phone battery.
+“I would also recommend carrying a power bank on long-distance cycle touring to support your phone battery.
 In case you are tracking your ride on STRAVA”

 Welcome back, home buddy!
 Your body will now demand serious rest and will force you to lie down or sit for some time and have plenty of water.

 Don’t do this!
 You will need to do some stretching exercises to make sure your body cools down.
-The same way it’s important to warm up your body.
+In the same way, it’s important to warm up your body.
 It’s equally important to cool down your body to prevent any injuries.
 The best way to do this by stretching exercises.